On polarized K3 surfaces of genus 33: Preliminaries

 \refstepcounter{equation}

-Consider the Fano threefold $X$ with canonical Gorenstein singularities and anticanonical degree $(-K_{X})^3 = 70$ (see \cite{isk-prok}, \cite{karz-1}, \cite{karz-2}).
-Recall that the divisor $-K_{X}$ is very ample on $X$ and the linear system $|-K_{X}|$ gives an embedding of $X$ into $\mathbb{P}^{37}$.
+Let $X$ be the Fano threefold with canonical Gorenstein singularities and anticanonical degree $(-K_{X})^3 = 70$ (see \cite{isk-prok}, \cite{karz-2}, \cite{karz-1}).
+Recall that divisor $-K_{X}$ is very ample and the linear system $|-K_{X}|$ gives an embedding of $X$ into $\mathbb{P}^{37}$.
 We also have